intel-secl/sgx-hvs/README.md

 ### Install `go 1.14.1` or newer

-The `Certificate Management Service` requires Go version 1.14 that has support for `go modules`.
+The `Host Verification Service` requires Go version 1.14 that has support for `go modules`.
 The build was validated with version 1.14.1 version of `go`.
 It is recommended that you use a newer version of `go`
 - but please keep in mind that the product has been validated with